 What is the Affordable Care Act?

-The Affordable Care Act (ACA) became law on March 23, 2010, and it helps patients in many ways.
+The Affordable Care Act (ACA) is a law that helps patients in many ways.
 Some of the benefits include:

 - Free preventive health care appointments